Personalisation, co-creation and asset-based approaches: building the evidence base

 - In the UK, we have been writing about, piloting and evaluating a model of personalised offender management in the UK that draws on experience of personalisation in social care

-- Professor Chris Fox is undertaking a Chancellor's Fellowship with Think Local, Act Personal.
-The focus of the Fellowship is the evidence base for personalisation.
+- Professor Chris Fox is undertook a Chancellor's Fellowship with Think Local, Act Personal.
+The focus of the Fellowship was the evidence base for personalisation.
 For a 5 minute podcast on Chris's Fellowship click here.

 Lived experience and co-creating research

 Understanding the experiences and insights of people using - or potentially using - personalised approaches and those close to them is key to our work on personalisation.
 This includes working with people to co-create research.
 On several projects we have collaborated with Peoples Voice Media who work with people to capture their stories.
 Some examples of Peoples Voice Media community reporting are available below.

 Transition to adulthood